Omergosh/Azrael-Hunters-RPG/README.md

 Readme files are important!

-An Azreal Hunters project developed by Omergosh and co.
+An Azrael Hunters project developed by Omergosh, Struckdown and co.